Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Related Work

-\cite{AI2} is the first to use abstract interpretation to verify DNNs.
+AI\(^2\)\cite{AI2} is the first to use abstract interpretation to verify DNNs.
 They define a class of functions called conditional affine transformations (CAT) to characterize DNNs containing fully connected, convolutional and max pooling layers with the ReLU activation function.
 They use Interval and Zonotope as the abstract domains and the powerset technique on Zonotope.
-The performance of their tool AI${}^2$ is much more effective than Reluplex.
-Compared with this work, we use symbolic propagation rather than powerset extension techniques to enhance the precision of abstract interpretation based DNN verification.
+Compared with AI${}^2$, we use symbolic propagation rather than powerset extension techniques to enhance the precision of abstract interpretation based DNN verification.
 Symbolic propagation is more lightweight than powerset extension.
 Moreover, we also use the bounds information given by abstract interpretation to accelerate SMT based DNN verification.
+DeepZ~\cite{deepz} and DeepPoly~\cite{deeppoly} propose two specific abstract domains tailored to DNN verification, in order to improve the precision of abstract interpretation on the verification on DNNs.
+In contrast, our work is a general approach that can be applied on various domains.